 Oh, there’s assuredly a lot of action in these adaptations.
 A lot of stunts or firefights or thrilling escapes too.
 But after a while, don’t you feel, hmm, it’s all still about some super character holding his own against big evil governments or organisations?
 Isn’t there just a lot of movies along these lines nowadays?
 Many with equally eye-catching action?

 Yeah, I’m seldom excited about Tom Clancy movies.
 Which I still watch anyway because there’s usually few directly competing flicks during their releases.
 In the case of Amazon Prime’s Without Remorse, I’d say I was a little bit more inclined to check it out because Michael B. Jordan played the lead.
 Jordan, IMO, an action actor well capable of incredible emotional depth amongst blood and sweat.

 Let me put it this way.
-As expected, Jordan put up a superb performance, just not in the way as he did in the Creed movies.
+As expected, Jordan put up a superb performance, but not exactly the way he did in the Creed movies.
 I think what’s praiseworthy this time is how he manages to sustain screen appeal despite the truly dry dialogue and plot developments he had to work with.
 Insipid exchanges that drowned the rest of the cast.

-In the end, it’s all about explosive firefights.
-In this case, the super-extended confrontation in Murmansk.
-Which to the movie’s credit is mostly free of incredulous heroics.
+In the end, Without Remorse is all about explosive firefights.
+The super-extended confrontation in Murmansk too.
+The latter, to the movie’s credit, mostly free of incredulous heroics.

-The ending’s ending also lays a wide path for a sequel i.e. Rainbow Six.
-But given this John Kelly is so different from the one in the games and books, I wonder whether there is anything to look forward to for TC fans.
+The ending’s ending also lays a wide path for a sequel, i.e., Rainbow Six.
+(Big name in the gaming world, btw) But given this John Kelly is so different from the one in the games and books, I wonder whether there is anything to look forward to for TC fans.